Gertrude Saddle Hike in New Zealand – The Ultimate Adventure

 Black lake

 After Black Lake the final leg to Gertrude Saddle starts.
-First you go up along a second metal rope before you get to the boulder minefield.
+First, you go up along a second metal rope before you get to the boulder minefield.
 Here you have to navigate and keep an eye out for the markers.
 They are changed from orange poles to triangle markers on the rocks.

 Gertrude Saddle

-After navigating the boulders and last bits of rock slabs you are suddenly at Gertrude saddle!
+After navigating the boulders and last bits of rock slabs you are suddenly standing at Gertrude saddle!
 The feeling of reaching this breathtaking point is indescribable.
 The views are out of this world and on a clear day you can see as far as Milford Sound and the Tasman Sea.

 Gertrude Saddle sunset photography

 We arrived at Gertrude Saddle around 3 PM and the light was very harsh and even a bit hazy.
 We were prepared to wait until sunset and hike back down in the dark with our headlamps.
-With no cloud in sight and comfortable sunny circumstances at the saddle, we waited for 2,5 hours until golden hour came.
-In the meantime we shot some photos but we knew this was not with the best light.
+With no cloud in sight and comfortable sunny circumstances at the saddle, we waited for 2,5 hours until the golden hour came.
+In the meantime, we shot some photos but we knew this was not with the best light.

 How to get around in New Zealand

-To experience New Zealand to the fullest and at your own pace, renting a car, campervan or motorhome is the best way to get around.
+To experience New Zealand to the fullest and at your own pace, renting a carcampervan or motorhome is the best way to get around.
 Which one of these options you choose depends on your preference and budget.
 If you love camping, being outdoors all day and you don’t mind a smaller living space, then renting a camper van is the way to go.
 It also gives you the freedom to sleep at some of the most beautiful camping spots, but for some of them you’ll have to make a reservation and plan your trip accordingly.
 The same goes for a motorhome which is bigger than a campervan and fits about 4-6 people.
 Here’s what you need to know about renting a car, camper van or motorhome in New Zealand.

-Car rental New Zealand
+Car rental in New Zealand

 Renting a car in New Zealand is the easiest and cheapest rental vehicle available.
 It will get you to all the best destinations with ease and gives you the freedom to stop for a break wherever you want.
 However, you should keep in mind that some roads in New Zealand are still gravel or that you have to cross shallow rivers to some destinations in National Parks.
-Therefore we personally recommend a mini SUV or SUV model to have enough clearance for these kind of roads.
+Therefore we recommend a mini SUV or SUV model to have enough clearance for this kind of roads.
 We rented for 6 weeks a Mitsubishi ASX model and were super happy with this car!

 Rent your car with Discover Cars

 The best place to book your rental car in New Zealand is on Discover Cars where you can compare different car models, prices, companies and terms and conditions.
 You can also check Rental Cars to compare at which platform you can get the best deal.
 Make sure to secure the booking of your rental car as soon as possible to have the lowest price possible.
-Prices go up the closer you get to the pick up date.
+Prices go up the closer you get to the pick-up date.

 Campervan rental in New Zealand

-Traveling around in a campervan is one of the most popular ways for a roadtrip in New Zealand.
+Traveling around in a campervan is one of the most popular ways for a road trip in New Zealand.
 With a bed, small kitchen and seating area you will have all the (basic) needs on four wheels.
 Make sure to check if your campervan has a shower or not because this might influence where you want to camp.
 A campervan allows you to camp at plenty of beautiful places, sometimes for free, sometimes for a fee.
-It will you give you a true feeling of freedom and connects you with nature.
+It gives you the ultimate feeling of freedom and connects you with nature in no other way.

 Book your campervan with Travellers Autobarn

-We personally recommend to book your campervan with Travellers Autobarn as they have a wide range of Stationwagons, 2-berth campervans & 3-5 berth campervans to hire for all budgets.
-All Travellers Autobarn campervan hires in New Zealand come with free unlimited kilometers, 10% discount to premium campgrounds, 24/7 road side assistance & long term rental discounts.
-Check the availability and prices today to secure your campervan for a New Zealand dream roadtrip!
+We recommend to book your campervan with Travellers Autobarn as they have a wide range of Stationwagons, 2-berth campervans & 3-5 berth campervans to hire for all budgets.
+All Travellers Autobarn campervan hires in New Zealand come with free unlimited kilometers, a 10% discount to premium campgrounds, 24/7 roadside assistance & long-term rental discounts.
+Check the availability and prices today to secure your campervan for a New Zealand dream road trip!

 Must do tours in Fiordland National Park